Digital-Peak/DPDocker/tests/README.md

 ## Prerequisites
 The extension needs a tests folder with an acceptance folder which contains the tests.

+If you  have some install tasks which should be executed before every test, then put them into the acceptance/install folder.
+Additionally add the group annotation @install, because DPDocker is skipping this group on the main codeception install run.
+[Here](https://codeception.com/docs/07-AdvancedUsage#Groups) you can find more information about codeception groups.

 ## Execute
 To run the extension tests, execute the following command: